helloooideeeeea/test-coreml-onnxruntime/README.md

 The above functions appear to be implemented in onnxruntime.

-So I added the following.
+So I added in onnxruntime_coreml/include/onnxruntime_c_api.h, the following.

 ```
 ORT_API_STATUS(OrtSessionOptionsAppendExecutionProvider_CoreML, _In_ OrtSessionOptions* options, uint32_t coreml_flags);